Breeding-Insight/bi-docker-stack/README.md

 In a deployment environment TLS support can be easily provided by the reverse proxy container which already has Certbot by LetsEncrypt installed.
 The deployment environment should set the value of the environment variable `REGISTERED_DOMAIN` to the value of the registered domain for deployed instance.
+NOTE* This environment variable should be added to your `.env` file

 Bash into the docker container named `biproxy` and call Certbot.

 ```
 docker exec -it biproxy bash
-certbot -d --nginx <REGISTERED_DOMAIN>
+certbot --nginx -d <REGISTERED_DOMAIN>
 ```

 Certbot will ask a series of questions to be answered interactively, then automatically install the TLS certs and update the nginx config files.